moneyadviceservice/react_library/src/docs/grid/how_it_works.md

-### Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, five default responsive breakpoints and predefined props.

-#### **How it works:**

 Our grid system uses a series of containers, rows, and columns to layout and align content.
 It’s built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

 New to or unfamiliar with flexbox?